Battarrea

 Battarrea is a genus of mushroom-producing fungi.
 The genus used to be classified in the family Tulostomaceae until molecular phylogenetics revealed its affinity to the Agaricaceae.
 Species of Battarrea have a peridium (spore sac) that rests atop an elongated, hollow stipe with a surface that tends to become torn into fibrous scales.
 Inside the peridium, the gleba consists of spherical, warted spores, and a capillitium of simple or branched hyphal threads that have spiral or angular thickenings.
-The genus is named after Italian priest and naturalist Giovanni Antonio Battarra.
+The genus is named after Italian priest and mycologist Giovanni Antonio Battarra.